Zidane planning break after Real Madrid exit

 However, Zidane intends to take a break from the dugout before planning his next move.

-"I'm not going to manage another side now," he told a news conference.
+"I'm not going to manage another side now," he said.
 "I'm not looking for another team."

 Club president Florentino Perez described Zidane's decision as a shock, saying he only found out when he spoke to him at his home on Wednesday.